thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 You followed the protocol to break a lucid dream.
 You've been prepared for this day alright.

 *Who can this be?
-Not funny at all.* Their knowledge of you is just too intimate.
+Not funny at all.* Their knowledge of you is too intimate.
 You got a bad feeling in the back of your mind.
 Maybe this is it.
-The person is really \*that\* god?
+The person is really \*that\* *thing*?
 *Ridiculous.
 A simpler explanation is always preferred.*

 Another text chain from another number: